 Posted on June 19, 2018

-… The place even has a legend attached, that the big sea stacks are trolls that were coming home after being up to no good.
-They were caught, outside after dawning — which as we all know, turns a troll to stone. … “See kids, that’s them out there in the waves.”
+Reynisfjara even has a legend attached, that the big sea stacks are trolls that were coming home after a night of dark purpose.
+They were caught, outside after dawn — which as we all know, turns a troll to stone. … “See kids, that’s them out there in the waves.”

 Breathing the place in

-The beach is the southern-most point in Iceland and the fierce waves have pulled in more than a few folks.
-You feel the wildness of the place, and the clean, stripped down beauty.
+On cold days in Iceland, it’s hard not to notice the wildness of the place, the clean, stripped down beauty.
 The wind was whipping the waves into white froth.
 There was full cloud cover to the west, the east was starting to clear.
 Birds flying around the sea stacks, occasional waves forcing me to back up.
 It was a lot to take in.

-The view west towards the Dyrholaey peninsula (above) was lovely in its way.
-But the eastern view, with so many design elements and the dawn light was the play for now.
-And with no climbing tourists, the distinctive basalt columns were the perfect foreground element.
+The view west towards the Dyrholaey peninsula (above) was lovely.
+But the eastern view, with so many design elements and the dawn light, that was the play.
+And with no climbing tourists, the intriguing basalt columns were the perfect foreground element.
 That part was already in my head, the columns and sea stack relationship, the waves coming in.
 Plus there was a rose coloring in the eastern clouds, above the blue.
 That’s the moment.

 The above shot was a good first effort for me.
 The stark silhouette, a breaking wave, birds flying around the trolls.
 But the dawn light wasn’t great.
 The composition worked, the alignment of stacks, the clouds, wave coming in.
 But the basalt columns, my foreground element on the left, didn’t feel right, not enough of something.

 Then I got hit by the combination of high tide and a sneaker wave.
+It was good I had left my gear bag that far up the beach, that I hadn’t been working closer to where the waves hit.
 Kinda cool (esp. my feet).
-Clearly I needed a bit more black sand.

 I decided to see what would happen if I slowed my shutter speed a bit — just to play with how the foamy surf would look against the black sand.
 A slower shutter can add dynamism to the image — or not.
 So, playing aggressively with a longer shutter speed.

-This slow shutter choice creates an accelerating blur in the waves.
-It’s a cool effect that catches the eye.
+This shutter choice creates a certain blur.
+It’s a cool effect, a sense of acceleration.
 But it has an undertone of edge, jitter, that overpowers the rest of the composition.

 So I dialed back the shutter speed to .2 sec and pulled the trigger as the foamy surf was coming in.
 Since that section of the beach is closest to the camera, it has more of a blur than the breaking wave at right-center.
-And being adjacent to the basalt columns, the wave motion stands out in relief.
+But my biggest discovery was what happens when you give those black columns even more real estate.
 Now the sky’s getting better too.

-For my fav shot, I kept the same slower shutter but caught the incoming wave just at the balance point.
+For my fav shot, I kept the same slower shutter but caught the incoming wave just as it reaches its full height.
+A point of rest.
 There is a bit of motion in the breaking wave (center-right) but the overall feeling is settled, suspended.
 I also like the balance between columns and the trolls — and having that gold and blue overhead was the bonus.

 In post, I added a bit of sheen and focus to bring out the ebony in the basalt.
 And I cooled off the sky so none of the color or cloud texture was blown out.

-By 5:30 it was time to head back to bed for some shut-eye before the free guesthouse breakfast. 😉 But I did stop at the little church that’s just north of Reynisfjara Beach to take advantage of the sky.
+PS.
+By 5:30 it was time to head back to bed for some shut-eye before the (free) guesthouse breakfast. 😉 But I did stop at the little church that’s just north of Reynisfjara Beach to take advantage of the sky.

 Posted on June 3, 2018